 By Joe Messinger, CFP®

-Summer time, a great time for reading a book and going to the pool, is also a great time for families to work college visits into their summer travel plans.
-Colleges plan special visit days over the summer to show off their best sides with tours of their beautiful campuses, dining halls, and recreation facilities.
+Some colleges are having full visits, some are doing in-person, by appointment only visits, and some are doing online visits as we exit the COVID-19 pandemic.
+Regardless, colleges have put in place plans to show off their best sides with these different kinds of tours.
 And while many questions will occur to you about dorms, dining halls, academics, and student life, we wanted to share some questions from a financial perspective you’ll want to have answered.

 We’ve created a College Visit Scorecard for your notes and observations.
-Our recommendation is to do some initial work to determine a major/career of interest to you so as you go on visits you can speak to the department specifically and not limit yourself to the nickel tour and get sold on how cool the campus is.
+Our recommendation is to do some initial work to determine a major or career of interest to you so as you go on visits you can speak to the department specifically and not limit yourself to the nickel tour and get sold on how cool the campus is.

 What is the average college loan debt students leave with after graduation?
 The answer to this question will give you a good overall picture of how much students are receiving in aid to cover costs.

 What percentage of need-based aid does the school meet?
 Know your Expected Family Contribution, EFC, before you visit a school.
 You can use this calculator to estimate your EFC.
-If your family’s EFC is $35,000 and the school costs $40,000 per year and the school meets 100% of financial need, you know the school will provide the $5,000 difference.
-But be careful!
-How do they meet that need?
-One of the most common ways a school meets financial need is in the form of loans or work study.
-You need to “know before you go” if they are giving you “gift aid” (grants and scholarships) or “self help” (Loans and work study).
-(To read an important announcement about changes to the financial aid formula for 2016, click here.)
+If your family’s EFC is $35,000 and the school costs $40,000 per year and the school meets 100% of your financial need, you know the school will provide the $5,000 difference.
+Make sure you understand how they will meet your financial need.

-What percentage of students graduate in 4-years?
-How about 5-years?
+What percentage of students graduate in 4 years?
+How about 5 years?
 When you compare the offers from schools, you’ll want to look at the whole picture.
 By going to school for a fifth year, you are adding at least 25% to the total cost and you have lost a year’s income by taking longer to graduate.